alt3/cakephp-swagger/README.md

 - `schemes`: array used to specify third field
 [used by the UI to generate the BASE URL](https://github.com/alt3/cakephp-swagger/issues/6) (`host` and `basePath` are fetched realtime), defaults to `null`
-- `showValidator`: show/disable the online validator, defaults to `true`
+- `validator`: enable/disable the online validator, defaults to `true`

 ### Docs section